Shiki

 The Nigiri Counter Logic

-Japanese restaurants in the UK outside London tend to be assessed against a different peer set than the capital's omakase counters , venues like those documented in our guides to The Ledbury in London or the destination formats of Moor Hall in Aughton and L'Enclume in Cartmel represent entirely different categories of ambition.
+Japanese restaurants in the UK outside London tend to be assessed against a different comparable set than the capital's omakase counters, venues like those documented in our guides to The Ledbury in London or the destination formats of Moor Hall in Aughton and L'Enclume in Cartmel represent entirely different categories of ambition.
 Shiki is not competing in that bracket, nor is it trying to.
 The nigiri here operates on recognisable classical terms: unagi grilled and pressed over vinegared rice into an oblong; otoro from the fatty belly section of the tuna, soft to the point of dissolving; octopus and amaebi, the latter butterflied to expose the sweet flesh; hamachi in the tuna-adjacent register that Japanese menus use as a bridge between the lighter and richer options.

 Pickled ginger, wasabi, and soy do the work they are always asked to do, cutting richness and resetting the palate between pieces.
 Nori wraps introduce umami in a different texture register.
-These are the mechanics of a format that has been refined over centuries in Japan, and what distinguishes one practitioner from another is the quality of sourcing, the temperature of the rice, and the ratio of rice to fish , details that do not photograph well but are immediately apparent when you eat.
+These are the mechanics of a format that has been refined over centuries in Japan, and what distinguishes one practitioner from another is the quality of sourcing, the temperature of the rice, and the ratio of rice to fish, details that do not photograph well but are immediately apparent when you eat.

 The Broader Menu and Where to Direct Attention

 The full menu at Shiki covers more ground than the nigiri alone.
-Donburi bowls , rice with grilled eel and kabayaki sauce, served with miso soup and pickles , represent the more filling, less architectural end of the offering.
+Donburi bowls, rice with grilled eel and kabayaki sauce, served with miso soup and pickles, represent the more filling, less architectural end of the offering.
 Soba and udon noodle dishes with seafood or beef occupy the same register.
 Chicken katsu curry and salmon teriyaki appear as the menu's most familiar western-facing entries, and bento boxes allow a structured sampler approach for those less committed to building a meal from scratch.

 Desserts are not treated as a serious category, which is consistent with izakaya convention.
 Japanese single malt is the more likely closer, and the menu notes a mooli hosomaki as a palate-cleansing finale option: practical, clean, and more interesting than the ice cream that less confident kitchens would offer as a concession to local expectations.